vitrine-app/vitrine/.github/CONTRIBUTING.md

     - `/defs`: here are located special TypeScript definitions (like the ones used to import custom files in TypeScript) as `.d.ts` files
     - `/resources`: every asset used by the client that is not source code is located here.
 They will by directly loaded into `client.js` and `loader.js` when transpiling.
 The `less` folder (hosting the stylesheets used by the client) is structured using `Semantic UI Less`
   - `/models`: pieces of code used both on the client and the server-side
   - `/modules`: C++ source code for native Node.js modules.
-Each module folder contains a `build` and a `srcs` folder, a `binding.gyp` (containing informations about module build) and a TypeScript file which should be used to import the module into server source code
+Each module folder contains a `build` and a `srcs` folder, a `binding.gyp` (containing information about module build) and a TypeScript file which should be used to import the module into server source code
   - `/server`: sources executed in the `main` process of Electron are located here
     - `/api`: the source code here depends on a certain support to work (platform or file format) and should be only used as an interface by the other files (specific implementation hidden)
     - `/crawlers`: the list of the games crawlers is located here
 - `/test`: pretty self-explanatory
-- `/webpack`: here are the different configs used byWebpack to build Vitrine
+- `/webpack`: here are the different configs used by Webpack to build Vitrine